Kristi-Short/DICE3020/README.md

 ### What we think-Leonardo Da Vinci
-The feelings and depiction of the _Final Supper_ has changed over the centuries and this piece itself as shown adaptation everytime it is recreated.
-Leonardo da Vinci's is one of the most well know and created in 1490 with the idea that it would be a view inside Jesus' last meal before his crucifixion.
-The idea was for it represent _Holy Communion_
+The feelings and depiction of the _Final Supper_ has changed over the centuries and this piece itself has shown adaptation everytime it is recreated.
+Leonardo da Vinci's is one of the most well know and created in 1490's with the idea that it would be a view inside Jesus' last meal before his crucifixion.
+The idea was for it represent _Holy Communion_ and there has been many changes in the idea of what Da Vinci really was trying to say.
+This artifact itself has seen STOP

 ### The Rhetoric of The Final Supper
-Digital Technology has changed the look and meaning of _The Last Supper_ and people of Christian Faith have been able to make changed as they see approprate with time.
-The simple fact that we can break down pieces of the painting and zoom in on every little paint stroke makes this art piece almost like evidence of a crime scene.
-The meanings of small things such as drink ware, characters position, and even background area.
+Digital Technology has changed the look and meaning of _The Last Supper_ and people of Christian Faith and other Religions have been able to make changes as they see approprate with time.
+The simple fact that we can break  certain down pieces of the painting with a zoom in, helps us see every little paint stroke.What this has done for art lovers is made access and analysis incredibly easy.
+The meanings of small things such as drink ware, characters position, and even background area.STOP